chrislrobson/OnAirNetScraperLinux/README.md

 The Flutter framework version of Net Scraper ported to Mac/Linux/Windows desktop systems is no longer supported.

-If your interested in On-Air Net Scraper for smartphones or tablet devices, simple search the App stores for "On-Air Net Scraper".
+If you're interested in On-Air Net Scraper for smartphones or tablet devices, simple search the App stores for "On-Air Net Scraper".
 It is available on both the Apple and Android App stores for use on smartphones and tablet devices.